2018 Winter Shelter (WS) Frequently Asked Questions

 - We welcome children’s participation!
 Children should be polite and respectful to our guests but, at the same time, be reminded that they should not share personal information with our guests such as their phone number or address.

-- Older children should avoid wearing revealing or provocative clothing.
+- Teens and tweens should avoid wearing revealing or provocative clothing.

 - Please let children know that they should speak with their parent or an adult